rudidude86/gura-lang.github.io/documents/Syntax.md

 See section [Operator](Operator.html) for more detail.

-### {{ page.chapter }}.1.5.
-Collector
+### {{ page.chapter }}.2.5.
+Bracket

-Multiple elements can be grouped by surronding them with a pair of brackets.
+Multiple expressions can be grouped by surronding them with a pair of brackets.
 There are three types of brackets as listed below.

 * __Square bracket__: `[a, b, c]`

-  When it appears right after an element that has a value as a result of evaluation, it works as an indexer that allows indexing access in the preceding value.
+  When it appears right after an expression that has a value as a result of evaluation, it works as an indexer that allows indexing access in the preceding value.

         x[3]  foo['key']

-  Otherwise, it forms a list of elements that is set to create a `list` instance after evaluation.
+  Otherwise, it forms a list of expressions that is set to create a `list` instance after evaluation.

         [1, 2, 3, 4]

 * __Parentheses__: `(a, b, c)`

-  When it appears right after an element that has a value as a result of evaluation, it's used as an argument list to evaluate the preceding value as a callable.
+  When it appears right after an expression that has a value as a result of evaluation, it's used as an argument list to evaluate the preceding value as a callable.

         f(1, 2, 3)

-  Otherwise, it forms a list of elements that is set to create an `iterator` instance after evaluation.
+  Otherwise, it forms a list of expressions that is set to create an `iterator` instance after evaluation.

         (1, 2, 3, 4)